What is an API?

 There is a full list here of the metadata that Gearset is able to support.

 Any metadata that is supported by the API can be deployed between orgs using a deployment tool such as Ant or Gearset.

-While the majority of Salesforce metadata can be deployed using the API, there are a small number of metadata types that aren't supported.
+While the majority of Salesforce metadata can be deployed using the API, there are a few metadata types that aren't supported.
 Any changes to these metadata types must be recreated by hand in each org.
 They can't be automatically deployed.

 While this may seem like a significant limitation, the good news is that the metadata types that aren't supported by the API are rarely used, so this isn't a concern for the vast majority of users.

 The full list of unsupported metadata types is available here.